davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### 2.5 Piping and wiring networking protocols

-As GSoC comes to a wrap, it shall be time to merge what is in place and works well.
+As GSoC comes to a wrap, it is time to merge what is in place and works well.

+This, in practice, meant expanding from remote calls only fetchers and upgrading `stream.jl`'s architecture from a fetcher-only based system to a push/pull system, where each streaming task pulls to its input buffer and pushes from its output buffer.

+Some changes were made to `stream.jl` to wire up these networking protocols to use them, and even more to the Dagger.jl codebase as some [pieces bitrotted](https://github.com/JuliaParallel/Dagger.jl/pull/575) and others required being reworked, such as replacing the old `RemoteFetcher` with the new `RemoteChannel` implementation.

+The streaming communication revamp was also a good opportunity to add support for the popular [ZeroMQ](https://github.com/JuliaInterop/ZMQ.jl) package, which should soon be seamlessly integrated in the protocols available with `Dagger.@spawn`.

 #### `Commit links:`